matiso23/untrap-insta/README.md

 ## Privacy

 The extension does **not** collect, transmit, or store any personal data.
-All settings are kept locally (or synced via the browser’s built‑in sync service) and are never sent to external servers.
+See the [Privacy Policy](./PRIVACY.md) for the full legal text.

 ## License

 This project is released under the **Creative Commons Attribution‑NonCommercial‑ShareAlike 4.0 International (CC BY‑NC‑SA 4.0)** license.

 You may use, modify, and redistribute the code **only for non‑commercial purposes**, provided you give appropriate credit and distribute any derivatives under the same license.
-See the `LICENSE` file for the full legal text.
+See the [License](./LICENSE) file for the full legal text.